 Selecting a Microphone and Recording Hardware

 First, understand and accept that there is no one right microphone.
-The ideal microphone varies based on your voice, your environment, and of course your budget.
+The ideal microphone varies based on the pitch of your voice, your environment, and of course your budget.
 One common misconception we'd like to address is microphone sensitivity.
 The goal is NOT to find the most sensitive microphone you can buy.
 A really sensitive microphone that catches every nuance of your voice may also pick up the sounds of traffic outside your house, the kids playing in the family room, or the dog lapping water from the bowl in the kitchen.
-You don't want those recorded into your audiobook.
+That's noise you don't want in your audiobook.

-For recording an audiobook at your home or office or anyplace else that is not a professional recording studio, you probably want one that is directional (listens best in one direction) and listens best to the pitches of spoken words.
+For recording an audiobook at your home or office or anyplace else that is not a professional recording studio, you want a mic that is directional (listens best in one direction) and listens best to the pitches of spoken words.
 In general, this means you're after a cardioid dynamic microphone.
+This contrasts with an omnidirectional condenser microphone, which is what is typically built into a laptop or webcam and the huge number of new sub-$70 microphones that have recently hit the market.

 Cardioid refers to the heart shape layout of how strongly it picks up sound, where you point the long tip of the heart toward your mouth.
 Sounds from other directions are muted.
 This is what makes the mic directional.